monjer/UIProgressViewPro/README.md

      The style of progress view that is used in a toolbar.

 The standard UIProgressView's height can not be changed by default .Here is a [discuss](http://stackoverflow.com/questions/3437564/how-to-increase-height-of-uiprogressview) in the stackoverflow.
+But you can simply override UIProgressView , and do more custom apperance operaions.